 IS EGGNOG GOOD FOR YOU?

 No Winter holidays without eggnog.
-That seems to be the rule in my house and I think most of you can relate.
+That seems to be the rule in my house and I think some of you can relate.
 But… is eggnog good for you?

 Typically, eggnog is made with…

 - heavy cream

 - and some type of liquor – usually brandy, rum or bourbon.

 Because it’s made with milk, eggnog is rich in calcium and other minerals including magnesium and phosphorus but also vitamin D and vitamin A. Still, eggnog is not that good for you.

 The silver lining is – you can make healthy eggnog if you want.

 - replace full-fat milk with skimmed milk or try my dairy-free eggnog recipe;